 MBA Alumni Network (Master of Business Administration)

 The MBA network serves to support the work of the program and keep MBA alumni connected to one another and to the College.

 Minnesota Urban Debate League

 The Mission of MNUDL is to empower students through competitive academic debate to become engaged learners, critical thinkers, and active citizens who are effective advocates for themselves and their communities.
 As a Greeter, Judge, Lounge Staffer, Assistant Coach, Team Volunteer, or Ballot Runner, you’ll help to diversify the pipeline of future leaders in business, law and the community, and meet other leaders in the field who are committed to their community!
-If you are interested in volunteering please contact: Molly Hahne, Volunteer Coordinator, at email@example.com or 612-330-6463.
+If you are interested in volunteering please contact Volunteer Coordinator Monica Finke at email@example.com.